Advertisements have flooded the dental market recently with products that claim to remineralize teeth. But are these items effective?

-The best defense is actually your saliva.
+The best defence is actually your saliva.
 The saliva your mouth produces contains minerals that naturally strengthen teeth by cleansing them of common germs.
 It also keeps the mouth less acidic – a key factor for keeping these minerals and avoiding potential cavities.
 The healthy exchange of these minerals, namely calcium and phosphorus ions, takes place constantly during the day.

 Your saliva keeps your mouth in a neutral or slightly alkaline state.
 A healthy mouth will have a pH of 7.5 to 8.5 – the ideal level for remineralization.
 If the pH is lower than 5.5, according to RDH Magazine, it increases the potential for a loss of minerals from your teeth.
-Keep in mind that certain conditions and autoimmune diseases will affect salivary flow, and dry mouth or xerostomia can occur.
+Keep in mind that certain conditions and autoimmune diseases will affect the salivary flow, and dry mouth or xerostomia can occur.
 This condition may also be a side-effect when taking certain prescription medications, so it is important to discuss your medical history when visiting your dentist every six months.

-With saliva being your first line of defense, your diet and oral hygiene habits come in a close second.
+With saliva being your first line of defence, your diet and oral hygiene habits come in a close second.
 Diets that are high in sugar, carbohydrates and acidic products like soda – both diet and regular – will compromise your enamel health to some degree.
-The bacterial plaque that causes cavities is always present in your mouth, but can become especially harmful to the teeth when thrown off balance from exposure to these types of dietary choices.
+The bacterial plaque that causes cavities is always present in your mouth but can become especially harmful to the teeth when thrown off balance from exposure to these types of dietary choices.